MNlegion/PastorRepo/README.md

 ## Introduction

-Our MERN stack social application is designed to provide users with a platform to connect, share thoughts, and organize events like golf trips.
+My MERN stack social application is designed to provide users with a platform to connect, share thoughts, and organize events like golf trips.
 It offers secure login functionality, user profiles, social media-like posting, and a shared calendar for scheduling events.

 ## Features